-- 1) Spread dry topsoil during dry weather over approved subgrade. - 2) Apply topsoil to the following minimum depths, measured at right angles to the subgrade after leveling with a tolerance of 25 mm over a distance of 2.4 m: - 150 mm for seeded areas - 125 mm for sodded areas - 450 mm for flower beds - 600 mm for shrub beds - 3) Fine grade the topsoil to eliminate rough and low areas and to ensure positive drainage. - 4) Ensure that the finished grade is flush to surface structures, project boundaries, and property lines. - 5) Rake the topsoil to obtain even running levels and remove surface rock (refer to Detail Sheet 28: Topsoil/Subgrade Preparation for more information). - 6) Make good any damage caused by topsoil spreading activities. - 7) Control dust so as to have no impact on surrounding land uses. - 8) Clean all adjacent walks, streets, and properties, as a result of work done under this section, at the end of each working day or as directed.
+- 1) Spread dry topsoil during dry weather over approved subgrade. - 2) Apply topsoil to the following minimum depths, measured at right angles to the subgrade after leveling with a tolerance of 25 mm over a distance of 2.4 m: - 150 mm for seeded areas - 125 mm for sodded areas - 450 mm for flower beds - 600 mm for shrub beds - Note: Parks encourages 300 mm topsoil (excluding school building envelope) for sodded and seeded areas.For sites with 300 mm topsoil. shrub bed pits are not required and standard tree pits are not required (but minimum depth of cover is required over the root ball). - 3) Fine grade the topsoil to eliminate rough and low areas and to ensure positive drainage. - 4) Ensure that the finished grade is flush to surface structures, project boundaries, and property lines. - Rake the topsoil to obtain even running levels and remove surface rock (refer to Detail Sheet 28: Topsoil/Subgrade Preparation for more information).